 CI/CD in the cloud enables global parallel development and testing, to provide frequent and faster delivery of user capabilities of a higher quality.

-We’ve had customers start with an annual upgrade, move to six months, then quarterly and now find themselves doing production upgrades every three weeks as they gained proficiency with the CI/CD model.
+We’ve had customers start with an annual update, move to six months, then do production updates every quarter as they gained proficiency with the CI/CD model.